MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 1.0: digest: sha256:0ffd70d6d5bb3a4621c030df0d22cf1aa13990ca1880664d08967bd5bab1f2b6 size: 1995
 ```

-Now that you've pushed the app to the container registry, you can tell AKS to run the app.
+Now that you pushed the app to the container registry, you can tell AKS to run the app.

 ## Deploy the Quarkus app to AKS

-The steps in this section show you how to run the Quarkus sample app on the Azure resources you've created.
+The steps in this section show you how to run the Quarkus sample app on the Azure resources you created.

 ### Use kubectl apply to deploy the Quarkus app to AKS